 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 800D and Nikon D7000 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 | WiFi |

 It is notable that the 800D offers wifi support, while the D7000 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 So how do things add up?
 Which of the two cameras – the Canon 800D or the Nikon D7000 – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon EOS 800D: